jeffoconnorau/gcbdr_restore-via_terraform/README.md

-# Backup DR Beta Test - Terraform Project
+# Backup DR - Terraform Project

-This Terraform project provisions a test environment for Google Cloud Backup and DR (Beta) features, specifically focusing on **Cross-Project CMEK Backups** and **Split-Brain Restore Strategies**.
+This Terraform project provisions a test environment for Google Cloud Backup and DR features, specifically focusing on **Cross-Project CMEK Backups** and **Split-Brain Restore Strategies**.

 ## Project Structure